-The demographic composition of the populations of the City of Hillsdale and Hillsdale Township has an effect upon their recreational needs.
+The demographic composition of the population of the City of Hillsdale has an effect upon its recreational needs.
 Pertinent demographic components are listed below along with a brief paragraph describing the local situation.
 Each of the components is described in greater detail in Appendix A of this document.

-■ Population History & Projections
+Population History & Projections

-The 2010 populations for the City of Hillsdale and Hillsdale Township were 8,305 and 2,033 residents, respectively.
-The populations of both municipalities increased fairly steadily from 1930 through 2010.
-The majority of residents continue to live in the City, although this majority is steadily decreasing each decade.
-It is anticipated that this trend will not continue into the foreseable future with the populations of the City and Township increasing to 8,596 and 2,086 residents, respectively, by 2020.
+The 2020 population for the City of Hillsdale was 8,036 residents, a decrease of nearly 300 residents from 2010.
+The population of the City increased fairly steadily from 1930 through 2010.
+The majority of residents in Hillsdale County continue to live in the City, although this majority is steadily decreasing each decade.